boringops-hq/boringops-hq.github.io/index.md

   caption: "Excitement is a symptom.
 Calm is the cure."
 ---

-Every outage has the same origin story: someone got **excited**.
+Every outage has the same origin story: the system got **exciting**.

 Exciting infrastructure behaves like a slot machine.
 You pull the lever and wait to see if the weekend survives.

 Boring infrastructure is the opposite.
 It is the machine that behaves the same today, tomorrow, and next quarter.
-No surprises, drama, nor adrenaline.
+No surprises.
+No drama.
+No adrenaline.

 This is not opposition to innovation.
 It is opposition to chaos.

 BoringOps is discipline.
-It is the refusal to burn human hours on avoidable mistakes.
-It is the belief that engineering talent focus on the future instead of repairing Thursday.
+It exists to stop engineering time from being consumed by avoidable failures.

 > **The more exciting a system becomes, the faster it fails.**